skwp/dotfiles/README.md

  * Apple-k and Apple-K to type underscores and dashes, since they are so common in code but so far away from home row
  * yw - remapped to yaw, meaning yanking a word will yank the entire word no matter where your cursor is
  * W - write a file (instead of :w, saving you keystrokes for the most common vim operation)
+ * gcc (comment a line) via tComment, and gcp custom alias to comment a paragraph
+ * Cc - (Current command) copies the command under your cursor and executes it in vim.
+Great for testing single line changes to vimrc.

 Setup for Git
 ---